insculptor/GameWeaverAI/README.md

    - Navigate to the **Metadata Viewer** page.
    - Enter the Game ID to fetch and display metadata for a specific game.

-### 3. **Generate Game (To be implemented)**
+### 3. **Generate Game**
-   - In the future, users will be able to select a game and generate a playable game instance dynamically from the ingested rules.
+   - Enter the name of the game on the home page, and the system will generate the Python code for the game.
+   - A message will indicate that the game has been generated, and it will open in a new terminal window where you can play.

 ## Environment Variables